 Advocating for women and men to have equal access to education, superannuation, legal processes and information technology helps to close the gender gaps associated with pay, poverty and digital technology.
 Why is there a gender pay gap?
 Why are women over 55 the fastest-growing homeless cohort in Australia?
 Ending violence against women is also a critical action.
 How can women participate fully in their communities if they live in fear of violence?
 We need to close the gender gaps now.

-More women are needed around decision making tables.
-We can support them to take on leadership roles through programs such as Zonta’s Young Women in Public Affairs Program that encourages young women to take up careers in public policy.
+More women are needed around decision-making tables.
+We can support them to take on leadership roles through programs such as Zonta’s Young Women in Leadership Award that encourages young women to take up careers in public policy.
 Zonta’s own organisational structure and leadership training program prepare Zontians to take on leadership roles themselves.

 So what can we do more of in our quest to create a fairer, sustainable future?